kzahel/web-server-chrome/howTo/post.md

 To send data, you can use: `request.send(data)`

 `window.tempData`: json
 This window variable is a place that you can store data if you need.
-It will be cleared after the end of the response.
+It will NOT be cleared after the end of the response.